ruijramos/ruijramos/README.md

 ### I'm a Researcher 🔎 and Full-Stack Developer 💻 at INESC TEC!

-- I'm currently working on Software Solutions 💻 and R&D projects 🔎
+- I'm currently working on Software 💻 and R&D projects 🔎
-- I am a Master in Engineering, with a focus on Machine Learning and Data Science 🎓
+- I am a Master in Engineering, with a focus on Machine Learning, Data Science and Data Privacy 🎓
+- My work currently focuses on topics such as health, the atmosphere and the ocean 💡

 ### More about me ❓

+- Passionate about science and the development of human knowledge 🔎
-- Passionate about footbal, with an annual seat at the stadium of my beloved club ⚽
+- Big footbal fan, with an annual seat at the stadium of my beloved club ⚽
 - Gamer, mostly offline console games and competitive online footbal games 🎮
 - Passionate about making music: guitar, piano, ukelele, cavaquinho, melodica, and others 🎵
 - I like to travel, either within or outside the country, preferably to historical or nature destinations ✈